 2.1 What are the most common acquisition structures adopted for private equity transactions in your jurisdiction?
+Have new structures increasingly developed (e.g. minority investments)?

 The typical private equity transaction in Portugal is made through a private equity fund.
 Pursuant to this structure, the fund participants or LPs (as well as the managing entity, which retains some "skin in the game") subscribe and pay-up units in the fund, after the latter is registered before the relevant regulatory authority in Portugal (the Portuguese Securities Market Commission - "CMVM").